-For example, keeping in mind the ideal dish, we could prepare a type of cereal, a legume, a sauce with healthy fat and a large
+For example, keeping in mind the ideal dish, we could prepare a type of cereal, a legume, a sauce with healthy fat, and a large number of varied vegetables.

 Each day we would combine the ingredients and we could add more protein, animal or vegetable, cheese, eggs, etc.

-I’ll write more in detail about Batch Cooking in another post.
+You can read more about Batch Cooking in this blog post.
 Meanwhile, if you find the idea of planning your meals interesting, I encourage you to download this meal planning template for free.

 Meal planning template

-I used to do the midmorning snack because I used to have an early breakfast.
+I used to do a mid-morning snack because I used to have an early breakfast.
 However, since I make sure to not eat anything for 12 hours a day, I eat my breakfast later and I make sure to be copious.
-This allows me to get to lunch time without having to eat that extra midmorning snack.
+This allows me to get to lunchtime without having to eat that extra midmorning snack.

-As we have just seen, having the habit of planning a weekly menu has many advantages, but for some people, it may take an effort to get used to the system.
+As we have just seen, having the habit of planning a weekly menu has many advantages, but for some people, it may require a little effort at the beginning to get used to the system.

 Like any other habit that you want to introduce into your life, I would like to invite you not to be too hard on yourself if, at first, you are not good at it and it costs you some effort.